ucb-bar/riscv-sodor/README.md

 * 1-stage (essentially an ISA simulator)
 * 2-stage (demonstrates pipelining in Chisel)
-* 3-stage ("Princeton-style", uses sequential memory)
+* 3-stage (uses sequential memory)
 * 5-stage (can toggle between fully bypassed or fully interlocked)
 * "bus"-based micro-coded implementation

 All of the cores implement the RISC-V 32b integer base user-level ISA (RV32I) version 2.0.
-Only the 1-stage and 3-stage implement supervisor mode.
+Only the 1-stage and 3-stage implement a minimal version of the supervisor mode (RV32IS), enough to execute the RISC-V proxy kernel (riscv-pk).

 All processors talk to a simple scratchpad memory (asynchronous, single-cycle), with no backing outer memory (the 3-stage is the exception